alexf-a/ml-demos/README.md

 # ml-demos
-Demonstrations of Machine Learning Models
+Each file in this repo is a from-scratch implementation of a unique Machine Learning model.